timboettiger/action-replay-mk-iii/README.md

 #### Unused Routines

 At CPU address `00D48B` (right after the text for the credits/info screen) is the string "THIS IS THE START OF THE END", followed by some no-longer-used routines which attempt to poll the values at CPU addresses `00D500` through `00D50F` as part of some unknown functionality.

-### Why is the Action Replay MK III the Best Module?

-The **Action Replay MK III** stands out as one of the most advanced and user-friendly modules ever made for the Super Nintendo.
-Here's why:

-- **Cheats**: Whether you're a casual gamer looking to get past that impossible level or a hardcore player testing new game mechanics, the MK III allows you to input cheat codes with ease.
-It comes with a built-in **cheat database** that includes a wide variety of cheats for many popular SNES games, so you can start using cheats right out of the box.
-Even `Game Genie` Codes are supported.

-- **Bypass Region-Lock**: One of the standout features is the ability to bypass regional lockouts, allowing you to play games from other regions (such as NTSC or PAL) without any hassle.
-This means you can enjoy Japan-exclusive titles, US releases, or European versions without needing separate consoles or adapters.

-- **Find new Cheats**: One of the unique features of the *Action Replay MK III* is its **trainer mode**, which allows you to find new cheat codes by scanning the game's memory in real-time.
-This feature is particularly useful if a code for your specific need isn't available in the pre-built database.
-With trainer mode, you can:
-  - Freeze or modify game values, such as health, lives, or in-game currency.
-  - Identify changes in memory when certain actions are performed (e.g., losing health or gaining points).
-  - Create your own custom cheat codes by narrowing down memory addresses that correspond to specific in-game variables.

-- **Ease of Use**: The module is easy to set up and doesn't require any complex modifications to your console.
-Simply plug it into your SNES and start using it right away.

-### Key Differences Compared to Other Modules

-- **Comprehensive Cheat Database**: While many cheat modules require you to manually input codes from the start, the Action Replay MK III includes a pre-installed database of little over 900 cheats for >200 SNES games, saving you time and effort.
-Plus, you can easily add your own custom codes.

-- **Trainer Mode**: Not many cheat modules offer a built-in trainer mode for finding and creating new cheat codes.
-This advanced feature sets the MK III apart, allowing users to actively search for memory addresses while playing the game and create new cheats.

-- **Superior Compatibility**: Its region-free feature sets it apart from competitors like the Game Genie or very early (Pro) Action Replay versions, which often need modifications or separate adapters to play imported games.

-- **User-Friendly Interface**: The *Action Replay MK III* has a straightforward and intuitive menu system, making it easy for both beginners and advanced users to navigate the available features without any hassle.
-Did you know, that you can use the SNES Mouse to operate the MK III menu?
-The *Action Replay MK III* was primarily available in Europe, which may present challenges for players from other regions who are unfamiliar with its layout and settings.

 ### Module Overview: Front and Back Elements